-- 1. Conducted the School's first "Climate & Culture Survey." - 2.
+- Conducted the School's first "Climate & Culture Survey." - 2.
 Added twelve electives to expand perspectives beyond the Western canon. - 3.
 Initiated an interdisciplinary undergraduate major in Urban Studies. - 4.
-Established a donor-designated Culture & Climate Fund and a DEI and Belonging budget line. - 5.
-Added three new faculty members from underrepresented groups. - 6.
+Established a donor-designated Culture & Climate Fund and a DEI/B budget line. - 5.
+Added new underrepresented faculty. - 6.
 Appointed seven underrepresented visiting faculty, and increased representation of women among students, faculty, jurors, lecturers and critics. - 7.
-Changed recruitment and admissions processes, producing a significant increase in underrepresented minority matriculants. - 8.
-Curated an exhibition featuring the work of more than 500 YSoA alumnae. - 9.
-Initiated joint courses with Morgan State and Howard University. - 10.
-Designed a tribal land acknowledgment plaque financial aid and meet all demonstrated need.

-by the Indigenous Scholars of Architecture, Planning and Design student group to place in Rudolph Hall and on the website.
+Changed recruitment and admissions processes with a significant increase in underrepresented minority matriculants. - Curated an exhibition featuring the work of more than 500 YSoA alumna. - Initiated joint courses with Morgan State and Howard University. - 10.
+Designed a tribal land acknowledgment plaque by the ISAPD student group to place in Rudolph Hall and on the website.